WambuBObo/alx-zero_day/0x03-git/README.md

-I am learning how to code using the Source Code management tool Git
+I am currently learning how to use git commands and how to interact with the linux command line